seaner5302/chess_engine/README.md

 \
 ![image](https://github.com/user-attachments/assets/bc46562e-7c27-4568-96b2-d0bc68612626)\
 \
 Shoutout to https://www.chessprogramming.org/Main_Page and [lichess.org](https://lichess.org/) for providing guidance, they are both great places to learn more if you want to start your own chess programming project.
-I'm hoping to add more pieces shortly, exhaustive testing has been more extensive than I had planned...
-Unfortunately working on this project has not made me any better at chess.
+I'm hoping to add more pieces shortly, exhaustive testing has been more extensive than I had planned... to be continued.